chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 Every segment produced by a source TCP is packaged in a single internetwork packet and a check sum is computed over the text and process header associated with the segment.

-The splitting of messages into segments by the TCP and the potential splitting of segments into smaller pieces by gateway creates the necessity for indicating to the destination TCP when the end of a segment (ES) has arrived and when the end of a message (EM) has arrived.
-The flag field of the internetwork header is used for this purpose (see Fig. 8).
+<mark>The splitting of messages into segments by the TCP and the potential splitting of segments into smaller pieces by gateway creates the necessity for indicating to the destination TCP when the end of a segment (ES) has arrived and when the end of a message (EM) has arrived.</mark> The flag field of the internetwork header is used for this purpose (see Fig. 8).

 <figure>
 <label for="mn-fig-8" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-8" class="margin-toggle">